pedroespigares/pedroespigares/README.md

 # Welcome to my GitHub profile
-I'm Pedro Espigares, a Web Development student at IES Francisco Ayala in Granada.
+I'm Pedro Espigares, a Web Development student at IES Francisco Ayala in Granada.</br></br>
 ## This is what I spend my time on

 <!--START_SECTION:waka-->